CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks: Acknowledgments

 \subsubsection{\textbf{Fine-tuning stage}}

 If we fine-tune \model without the EIE strategy (i.e. full fine-tune), the complexity is the same as only the DGNN backbone with $O(D)$.
-If we fine-tune \model with EIE, the complexity comes from Eq.(\ref{eq:ei}) and Eq.(\ref{eq:eie}), of which the complexity of Eq.(\ref{eq:ei}) depends on the selected operation function that we will discuss in the following table, and the complexity of Eq.(\ref{eq:eie}) is $O(N)$.
-Therefore, the complexity can be summarized as Table \ref{tab:finetune_comp}, where $d$ is the pre-trained checkpoint length and we set it as 10 for default.
+Then, if we fine-tune \model with EIE enhancement, the complexity comes from Eq.(\ref{eq:ei}) and Eq.(\ref{eq:eie}), of which the complexity of Eq.(\ref{eq:ei}) depends on the selected operation function of $f_{EI}(\cdot)$, and the complexity of Eq.(\ref{eq:eie}) is $O(N)$.
+Therefore, the complexity of optional fine-tuning strategies can be summarized as Table \ref{tab:finetune_comp}, where $L$ is the pre-trained checkpoint length and we set it as 10 for default.
 The performance comparison results with different fine-tuning ways are also conducted in the following Subsection \ref{exp:eie}.
 The procedure of evolution information enhanced fine-tuning in \model is illustrated at Algorithm \ref{alg:finetune}.